jallex/Maya_Tool_Place_Around_Center/README.md

 2. Rotate objects inward towards center, example: chairs around a table
 3. Random scale of objects
 4. Prevent objects from colliding with each other
+5. Patterns - such as placing houses or bricks